BoyBaykiller/OpenTK-PathTracer/README.md

 I am presenting to you a noisy, yet fully [Path Traced](https://de.wikipedia.org/wiki/Path_Tracing) renderer written in C#.

 The calculations and rendering are done in real-time using OpenGL.
-I upload the whole Scene (only consisting out of Cuboids and Spheres for now) to a UBO which is then accesses in a Compute Shader where all the Path Tracing happens.
+I upload the whole Scene (only consisting out of Cuboids and Spheres for now) to a UBO which is then accessed in a Compute Shader where all the Path Tracing happens.
 Due to the realistic nature of Path Tracers - tracing a ray over many bounces - many effects like soft shadows, reflections and ambient occlusion emerge automatically, without explicitly adding any code like you would have to do in a rasterizer.

 ## **Controls**